-The Infratonic 9 it is also sold by Sound Vitality through Amazon, which lists the same device three different times (all at the same price): for sports injuries recovery, abdominal pain relief, and menstrual cramps relief.
-They are all the same device, though the photos make the device look slightly different, If you buy the Infratonic 9 from Amazon, Sound Vitality will be sending your device.
+The Infratonic 9 it is also sold by The Chi Institute through Amazon, which lists the same device three different times (all at the same price): for sports injuries recovery, abdominal pain relief, and menstrual cramps relief.
+They are all the same device, though the photos make the device look slightly different, If you buy the Infratonic 9 from Amazon, The Chi Institute will be sending your device.
 This is the I-9 that I use for the pain of migraine and atypical trigeminal neuralgia.

 Christmas, and all the family is gathered together for the holidays.
 There’s a massive tree, lots of presents, spiced wine, feasting, and rancor galore.
 All the past year’s resentments and disappointments come bubbling to the surface because Daddy — a great, roaring lion of a man — is getting older and needs to think of which of his sons will follow him as the leader of the pride.
 He’s made no secret of his favorite, and his choice displeases everyone else.
 Mommy has her favorite, you see, and is determined to see that her special boy gets to succeed.